sanampatel/staticpress-tailwind/source/_posts/google-analytics.md

 image: /source/images/google-analytics.png
 comments: true
 isPosts: true
+description: Staticpress is simple and easy to use software for making your own website with admin panel.
+One can make his/her own website in just few clicks by using Staticpress and Netlify CMS.
+You just have to download staticpress repository from github, install composer and npm.Staticpress is simple and easy to use software for making your own website with admin panel.
+One can make his/her own website in just few clicks by using Staticpress and Netlify CMS.
+You just have to download staticpress repository from github, install composer and npm.
 ---

 Google Analytics is digital analytics software.
 It's a web analytics service that allows you to analyze in-depth detail about the visitors on your website.